 Online Training Details:

-- Your username and password to access the online training program will be sent within 1 business day of purchasing of the training.
+- Your username and password to access the online training program will be sent within 1 business day of purchasing of the training. **Each attendee must have a unique email address when registering!**

 - The entirety of program, including the required Final Certification Exam, must be completed prior to your expiration date.